ABC Owned Television Stations: Programming

 ABC's owned and operated stations' syndicated offerings (as of April 2023) include The Tamron Hall Show, Live with Kelly and Mark, Wheel of Fortune, Jeopardy!, and Small Town Big Deal.
 Live is produced in-house at WABC-TV.
 Wheel and Jeopardy! have been syndicated to ABC-owned stations since 1992, as part of a longstanding relationship with what is now CBS Media Ventures dating to when the syndicator was still known as King World Productions.

-During the graveyard slot, ABC's owned and operated stations air rebroadcasts of Tamron Hall, ABC World News Tonight, and Live with Kelly and Mark.
+Overnights, ABC's owned and operated stations air rebroadcasts of Tamron Hall, ABC World News Tonight, and Live with Kelly and Mark.
 Every ABC owned station, except for WPVI and KABC, airs Daytime Jeopardy!, a repeat broadcast given to most of its affiliates during the daytime.
-For the California stations, World News Now airs in place of ABC World News Tonight due to the rebroadcasts in the afternoon.
+Since 2026, rebroadcasts of ABC World News Tonight have followed Nightline on all of the O&Os.

+On weekends, the stations air repeat broadcasts of The Rookie, 9-1-1, Jeopardy! and Wheel of Fortune as well as programming from Localish.
+KTRK, however, doesn't air Wheel as Houston is one of the few markets where the program airs on a different station than Jeopardy!.